Spandiar20/OSLab-Homeworks/README.md

 # OSLab-Homeworks
-This repository is for uploading only homeworks and activities related to it's class
+This repository is for uploading only homeworks and activities related to it's class.